Tribute cocktails inspired by iconic women

 Jennifer’s cocktails are based on each woman’s personalities and personal life.
 Every cocktail is simple to make, with easy to find ingredients intended for home-made preparations.

 Some of the woman in Free the Tipple are:

-Gloria Steinem: this cocktail includes a “complex liqueur with a radical twist” as a tribute for the journalist’s social activism.
+This cocktail includes a “complex liqueur with a radical twist” as a tribute for the journalist’s social activism.

-Gloria Steinem: Jennifer wanted to capture the energy of the artist’s performance with something visually attractive, almost bloody.
+Jennifer wanted to capture the energy of the artist’s performance with something visually attractive, almost bloody.
 This is why her cocktail is made with beet juice.